-Bullion sales - A gold sale that occurred in December 2017 met the revenue recognition critiera under the then prevailing IAS 18 and was correctly recognised in the prior year.
+Bullion sales - A gold sale that occurred in December 2017 met the revenue recognition criteria under the then prevailing IAS 18 and was correctly recognised in the prior year.
 The same sale however would not have met the recognition criteria under IFRS 15.
 Therefore, upon adoption of IFRS 15, the standard requires an adjustment to the opening Retained Earnings of the current year and a recognition of that sale in the current year which results in the below impacts on the Consolidated Statement of Comprehensive Income for the quarter ended March 31, 2018.
+The adjustment has no impact on the other quarters ended in 2018.